EU-based team · 20+ years

 2. 02

-Auth, billing, multi-tenancy, CI/CD pipeline.
-The foundation before features.
+Auth, tenant isolation, billing, admin tools, CI/CD, monitoring, and database design are built before feature work.
 Skipping this is why SaaS products end up needing rewrites.

 3. 03